-- Not Your High School Prom — A twist on the classic prom where formal attire is optional.
-It may actually be more memorable than your real prom.
+- Not Your High School Prom — A twist on the classic prom where formal attire is definitely optional.

-If you’ve never taken a cruise like this before, it’s common to think that it’s wild time with no rules.
-In fact, for the enjoyment of all passengers there are many rules that passengers need to follow around being nude.
+If you’ve never taken a cruise like this before, it’s a mistake to think that it’s just a wild time with no rules.
+In fact, for the enjoyment of all passengers there is a “decorum” that’s required to be followed.
+Rules include:

-- Passengers must be dressed for meals in the dining room and specialty restaurants (clothes are optional in the buffet)
+- Passengers must be dressed for meals in the dining rooms.
+Clothing is optional in the buffet.

-- Lingerie and “fetish-wear” are not allowed at any time
+- Lingerie, fetish-wear, and “excessive genital jewelry” are not allowed at any time.

 - Passengers should use a towel or other item to sit on at all times